usman4373/Quick_Anndata_Explorer/README.md

-# 🧬 Genetic Codon — AnnData Quick Explorer
+# Genetic Codon — Quick AnnData Explorer

 A lightweight tool to quickly inspect `.h5ad` (AnnData) files and generate instant summaries with minimal setup.

 ---

-## 🔍 Overview
+## Overview

 Working with single-cell datasets often requires loading full analysis pipelines just to understand the structure of the data.